 The country has some somewhat recovered since, and Cambodia is now firmly established in the tourist trail.

 After being lost in the heart of Cambodia's jungle for many centuries, the massive Angkor complex contains the remains of capitals of the Khmer Empire, which controlled most of Southeast Asia at its peak.
 There's countless temples, after the 5th one there's a good chance of suffering "temple fatigue", so best to just focus on the top three temples namely: Angkor Wat, Ta Prohm, and Angkor Thom.

 Less than an hour out of Siem Reap is Tonlé Sap, a large freshwater lake home to entire villages built on stilts.
 Houses are erected on rafts that can be towed to different areas depending on water levels.
-Visits to the village usually were done via "government" tourist boats costing $20, but I convinced a local fisherman to take me on his boat for the same price.
-I had to argue with a lot of people, who were really not happy that I went on a fisherman boat instead of the tourist one.
+Visits to the village usually were done via 'government' tourist boats costing $20, but I convinced a local fisherman to take me on his boat for the same price.
+This led to a heated argument with several "'government' people, who were visibly irritated that I went on a fisherman boat and not theirs.
 But at least that way I knew the money would go straight to the fisherman as opposed to corrupt government louts.
-I shared the boat with the fisherman's grandmother and his two kids, they gave me a tour of the lake and took us to see their house in the village, which was a much more personal experience.
+I shared the boat with the fisherman's grandmother and his two kids, they even took us to see their house in the village.

 Siem Reap mostly exists to house tourists who come to visit Angkor Wat.
 There's a night market with various Apsara dance shows (traditional Cambodian dance), and there's a very lively street called Pub Street.